Mauer 1

 The Mauer 1 mandible is the oldest-known specimen of the genus Homo in Germany.
-It was found in 1907 in a sand quarry in the community Mauer, around 10 km south-east of Heidelberg.
+It was found in 1907 in a sand quarry in the community of Mauer, around 10 km south-east of Heidelberg.
 The Mauer 1 mandible is the type specimen of the species Homo heidelbergensis.
 Some European researchers have classified the find as Homo erectus heidelbergensis, regarding it as a subspecies of Homo erectus.
 In 2010 the mandible's age was for the first time exactly determined to be 609,000 ± 40,000 years.
 Previously, specialist literature had referred to an age of either 600,000 or 500,000 years on the basis of less accurate dating methods.